vias2019/Movie-Rental-Store/src/1readme.txt

 Project by Austin Arlitt, Dominic Ewing, & Viktoriya Grishkina.
-The data and command parsing was written by Dominic, the inventory management system was written by Austin, and the customer database and history was done by Viktoriya.
+The data and command parsing, and main.cpp was written by Dominic, the inventory management system was written by Austin, and the customer file parsing, hashtable database implementation and transaction history setup was done by Viktoriya.

 Individual contributions by file: borrow_command by Dominic